 ElsulfavirineOther Names: Elpida, VM-1500, prodrug of VM-1500A Drug Class: Non-nucleoside Reverse Transcriptase Inhibitors Molecular Formula: C24 H17 Br Cl2 F N3 O5 S Registry Number: 868046-19-9 (CAS) Chemical Name: N-(4-((2-(4-Bromo-3-(3-chloro-5-cyano-phenoxy)-2-fluoro-phenyl)acetyl)amino)-3-chloro-phenyl)sulfonylpropanamide

-R-1206 Organization: Viriom Phase of Development: Elsulfavirine is in Phase II/III study for HIV treatment.
+Organization: Viriom Phase of Development: Elsulfavirine has been studied in a Phase 2/3 study for HIV treatment.
 In June 2017, elsulfavirine received marketing approval in Russia for the treatment of HIV.

 (Compound details obtained from ChemIDplus Advanced,1 NIAID Therapeutics Database,2 Viriom press release,3 and ClinicalTrials.gov4)